contentful/contentful-management.rb/README.md

 ### Content Type Cache

-This allows for fetching Content Types for your Space at Client instantiation time, which prevents extra requests per Entry.
+This allows for fetching content types for your space at client instantiation time, which prevents extra requests per entry.
-To enable this, in your Client instantiation do:
+To enable this, in your client instantiation do:

 ```ruby
 client = Contentful::Management::Client.new(token, dynamic_entries: ['my_space_id'])
 ```

-You can enable the Cache for as many Spaces as you want.
-If no Space is added, Content Types will be fetched upon Space find.
+You can enable the cache for as many spaces as you want.
+If no space is added, content types will be fetched upon space find.

-To completely disable this feature, upon Client instantiation do:
+To completely disable this feature, upon client instantiation do:

 ```ruby
 client = Contentful::Management::Client.new(token, disable_content_type_caching: true)